2016k8009929004/dpdk/doc/guides/contributing/stable.rst

 Stable Releases
 ---------------

-Any release of DPDK can be designated as a Stable Release if a maintainer volunteers to maintain it and there is a commitment from major contributors to validate it before releases.
-If a release is to be designated as a Stable Release, it should be done by 1 month after the master release.
+Any major release of DPDK can be designated as a Stable Release if a maintainer volunteers to maintain it.

 A Stable Release is used to backport fixes from an ``N`` release back to an ``N-1`` release, for example, from 16.11 to 16.07.